 Chiang Mai is the second city of Thailand but it is a small city and as different from Bangkok as one can imagine.
 The population is about the same as Canberra where I live about 350,000 but this is notional depending on where one draws the boundaries and no one can agree on this.
 Chiang Mai is much more interesting than Canberra however and has much more to offer.
 The northern Thai or Lanna people are proud of their heritage.
 They are not as poor as the people of Northeastern Thailand near Laos, but also have in the past been much less affluent than the people of the central plains of Thailand or the South.

-To get around Chiang Mai I always use Nancy Chandler’s map and the accompanying booklet, which is a mine of excellent information, as do all tourists in the know and ex-pats.
-I usually don’t carry my old map with me and buy a new one each time I come back to Chiang Mai, but then I usually stay two weeks or a month, sometimes two months or more.
+To get around Chiang Mai I used to use Nancy Chandler’s map and the accompanying booklet, which was a mine of excellent information.
+I used to buy a new one each time I come back to Chiang Mai, but then I usually stayed two weeks or a month, sometimes two months or more.
+Unfortunately, these maps are no longer available so that I’ll keep the old ones.
 I’d stay longer but for the visa requirements (another story for another day).

 Lanna cuisine (the local kingdom was called Lanna) is similar to but also distinct from other northern Thai cooking.
 Chiang Mai is considered a centre of gourmet food.
 Thai Lanna cuisine is influenced by the surrounding hill tribe regions (e.g. Akha food) and all Thais are enamoured of ‘jungle food’.
 Part of the tradition of Lanna food dates from times when food was scarce and you ate what you could get.
 Lanna food is also highly influenced by Yunnanese food from China to the north (Yunnan) and by Burmese and northern Lao food among other things.